What Is the Statute of Limitations on Sexual Abuse in Each State?

 West Virginia

-- For survivors who were minors, the deadline is within 18 years of reaching the age of 18 or within four years of discovery, whichever is longer.
+For survivors who were minors, the deadline is within 18 years of reaching age 18 or within four years of discovery, whichever is longer.

 Wisconsin

-- For survivors who were minors, a claim may be filed before they reach the age of 35.
+For survivors who were minors, a claim may be filed before they reach age 35.

 Wyoming

-This list shows just how much the laws can differ from one state to another.
-It also highlights a positive trend toward giving survivors more time to come forward and seek justice.
-According to research from organizations like RAINN, only a small fraction of sexual assaults are ever reported to police, making civil justice an essential path for many survivors to seek accountability.
+This list shows just how much the laws differ from one state to another, and it highlights a hopeful trend toward giving survivors more time to come forward.
+According to organizations like RAINN, only a small fraction of sexual assaults are ever reported to police, which makes civil justice an essential path for many survivors seeking accountability.

-How an Experienced Sexual Abuse Attorney Can Help with Your Claim
+How Can an Experienced Sexual Abuse Attorney Help with a Claim?

-Here are some of the ways a dedicated legal team can assist you:
+Some of the ways a dedicated legal team can assist include:

-- Conducting a Thorough Investigation: They will discreetly gather evidence, identify witnesses, and collect documents needed to build a strong case.
+- Conducting a Thorough Investigation: Discreetly gathering evidence, identifying witnesses, and collecting the documents needed to build a strong case.

-- Identifying All Responsible Parties: It’s often not just the abuser who is at fault.
-An attorney can determine if an institution—like a school, church, or corporation—failed in its duty to protect you and should also be held accountable.
+- Identifying All Responsible Parties: Often, it is not just the abuser at fault.
+An attorney can determine whether an institution such as a school, church, or corporation failed in its duty to protect the survivor.

-- Managing All Deadlines and Filings: The legal system involves complex paperwork and strict deadlines.
-Your attorney handles all of this for you, ensuring your case moves forward correctly.
+- Managing All Deadlines and Filings: The legal system involves strict deadlines and detailed paperwork.
+A skilled attorney handles all of this so the case stays on track.

-- Connecting You with Support: A good legal team will have a network of resources, including therapists and support groups, to help you during this process.
+- Connecting Survivors With Support: A good legal team maintains a network of resources, including therapists and support groups, to help during the legal process.

-- Being Your Voice in the Legal System: They will advocate fiercely on your behalf, whether in negotiations or in the courtroom, always prioritizing your wishes and needs.
+- Being a Voice in the Legal System: Strong advocates speak up in negotiations and in the courtroom, always putting the survivor's wishes and well-being first.

-FAQs for States’ Statute of Limitations for Sexual Abuse Cases
+FAQs about the Statute of Limitations on Sexual Abuse Claims

-If the deadline has passed and there is no look-back window or other exception that applies, a court will likely be barred from hearing your case.
-This is why it is so important to understand the specific time limits in your state and consult with an attorney as soon as you feel ready.
+If the deadline has passed and no look-back window or other exception applies, a court will likely be barred from hearing the case.
+That is why understanding the specific time limits in a particular state matters, and why speaking with an attorney as soon as someone feels ready can make a real difference.

 Does the statute of limitations apply to institutions like schools or churches?

-Yes, the statute of limitations generally applies to claims against both the individual abuser and any institution that may be responsible.
-However, some state laws and revival windows are specifically designed to make it easier to hold institutions accountable for covering up abuse or failing to protect people in their care.
+Yes, the statute of limitations generally applies to claims against both individuals and the institutions that may share responsibility.
+However, some state laws and revival windows are designed specifically to make it easier to hold institutions accountable for covering up abuse or failing to protect people in their care.

 Is the civil statute of limitations different from the criminal one?

 Absolutely.
-The time limits for prosecutors to file criminal charges are completely separate from the time limits for a survivor to file a civil lawsuit for damages.
-In many states, the civil window is longer, or a revival window may apply even if the criminal deadline has passed.
-The U.S. Department of Justice provides resources that distinguish between these two paths.
+The deadlines for prosecutors to file criminal charges are entirely separate from the deadlines for a survivor to file a civil lawsuit for damages.
+In many states, the civil window is longer, and a revival window may apply even after the criminal deadline has passed.
+The U.S. Department of Justice offers resources that explain both paths.

 Can the statute of limitations be paused or extended?

 In some situations, yes.
-This is called "tolling."
-For example, the statute of limitations clock is often tolled, or paused, for a child survivor until they turn 18.
-The "discovery rule" can also extend the deadline, starting the clock only when the survivor reasonably discovers the link between their harm and the past abuse.
+This concept is called "tolling."
+For example, the clock is often paused for a child survivor until they turn 18.
+The "discovery rule" can also extend the deadline, starting the clock only when a survivor reasonably discovers the link between their harm and the past abuse.

-What if I don’t remember all the details of the abuse?
+What if a survivor does not remember every detail of the abuse?

 It is very common for trauma to affect memory.
-You do not need to remember every single detail to have a valid claim.
-An attorney can work with you and use investigative tools and professional resources to help piece together the necessary information to support your case.
+A survivor does not need to recall every detail to have a valid claim.
+An attorney can use investigative tools and professional resources to help piece together the necessary information.

 Horowitz Law: Let Our Compassionate Sexual Abuse Lawyers Help You Seek Justice

-Deciding to explore your legal options is a significant step, and it is one you do not have to take by yourself.
+Deciding to explore legal options is a meaningful step, and it is not one you have to take by yourself.
 At Horowitz Law, we are here to provide a safe, confidential space for you to share your story and learn about your rights.
-We will listen with compassion and provide the information you need to make the best decision for you.

 Our consultations are always free, and you will never owe us a fee unless we win your case.
 It is time for accountability.
 Contact us today at (954) 641-2100 or through our online form to start the conversation.